FAQs

 Each PI must confirm:

-A primary investigator must be listed on the TC IRB protocol and CITI trained (please see Training & Certification for more information) within the last three years.
+A principal investigator must be listed on the TC IRB protocol and CITI trained (please see Training & Certification for more information) within the last three years.

 The PI must confirm that they understand their responsibility to abide by TC IRB's and the sponsor's policies, procedures and directives for the proper administration of research with human subjects.
 Failure to adhere to your responsibilities as a study PI can result in action by the IRB up to and including suspension of approval and cessation of the research.